There are usually three support levels in a call center.

 In a B2C company, the ticketing tool first directs the query to a support agent.

-If the same ticket is opened three more times, on the fourth attempt the ticketing tool implements a Hierarchical escalation.
+If the same ticket is opened more than three times, the ticketing tool implements a Hierarchical escalation on the fourth attempt.

 Here the ticket is routed to the customer satisfaction department.